C-C-B: 1987–1989: Sales decline and disbandment

 On 6 April 1987, Sekiguchi officially left the band and the band started their activities as four-piece band.

-On 3 June 1987 they've released single 2 Much, I Love U. The single debuted at number 2 on Oricon Single Weekly Charts and remained at number 98 on Yearly Charts.
-In the Best Ten ranking, they've debuted at number 2 and remained on number 84 on yearly charts.
+On 3 June 1987 they released "2 Much, I Love U" which debuted at number 2 on Oricon Single Weekly Charts and remained at number 98 on Yearly Charts.
+In the Best Ten ranking, it debuted at number 2 and remained on number 84 on yearly charts.

-On 23 September 1987, they've released single Genshoku Shitaine, which is their second single to be written by themselves.
-The single has received multiple promotional usage: it was used as commercial song to the Meiji Seika's chocolate Karukatta Wafer and theme song to the theatrical animated movie Shōri tōshu.
-The B-side track Love is Light has been used as an insert song to the movie as well.
+On 23 September 1987, they released "Genshoku Shitaine", which is the second single to be written by themselves.
+It was used in a Meiji Seika's chocolate commercial for Karukatta Wafer and as theme song to the theatrical animated film Shōri tōshu.
+The B-side track, "Love is Light', has been used as an insert song to the film as well.
 The single debuted at number 3 on Oricon Single Weekly Charts.
 In the Best Ten rankings, the single debuted at number 3 on weekly charts and remained at number 78 on Yearly Charts.

-On 2 December 1987, the single Dakishimetai has the Yonekawa in the charge of main vocalist, previously he was only in the charge of back-vocals and main guitar.
-In the media, it was used as a theme song to the TBS Japanese television series Discovery of the World's Mysteries.
-The single debuted at number 6 on Oricon Single Weekly Charts and on number 5 on Best Ten Weekly Charts.
-It's also their last appearance in the Best Ten music television program.
+"Dakishimetai" has the Yonekawa in the charge of main vocalist, previously he was only in the charge of back-vocals and main guitar.
+Released on 2 December 1987, It debuted at number 6 on Oricon Single Weekly Charts and on number 5 on Best Ten Weekly Charts.
+It is also their last appearance in the Best Ten music television program.
+It was used as a theme song to the TBS Japanese television series Discovery of the World's Mysteries.

-With the less television appearances and lower position in the weekly charts, the band has felt their weakness in the popularity with the following three final singles and change to their music style.
+With fewer television appearances and lower positions in the weekly charts, the band has felt their decline in popularity with the following three final singles and change to their music style.

-Although the single Love Letter, which was released in April 1988, debuted at number 3 on Oricon Single Weekly charts, it was not as popular and recognised by the audience and the single Shinjiteireba was their final single to debut in Top 10 Single Weekly Charts.
+Although the single "Love Letter", which was released in April 1988, debuted at number 3 on Oricon Single Weekly charts, it was not as popular and recognised by the audience and the single "Shinjiteireba" was their final single to debut in Top 10 Single Weekly Charts.

-On 21 April 1989, the band has announced the disbandment and four days later released final single Love Is Magic with the poor debut position, at number 17 on Oricon Single Weekly Charts.
+On 21 April 1989, the band has announced the disbandment and four days later released final single, "Love Is Magic" debuting at number 17 on Oricon Single Weekly Charts.
 On 9 October, the band held the final live performance in the Budokan.